 It Should Cater to Your Medical Needs

-The best doctor to help you with your detox diet plan is one that considers your medical issues as well as lifestyle issues when creating your plan.
+The best doctor to help you with your detox diet plan is one that considers your medical issues as well as lifestyle issues when creating your personalized plan.
 They will conduct testing prior to planning to make sure your detox matches your health.

 Some medical conditions do not allow for fasting.
 Some require taking medicine with food.
 And still others may see greater benefits with bigger restrictions.
 Your bloodwork, your lab reports, and your assessment results will help determine the best plan for your detox diet.